Improving usability of the Cooper Union Library website

 Strategic Framing

-Align affordances to student expectations with minimal dev lift
+Aligning small visual/structural changes to user expectations with minimal dev lift

 Qualitative Research: